smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 !@

 #### Highlighting a Soft Button
-When a button is highlighted, its background color will change to indicate that it has been selected.
+When a button is highlighted its background color will change to indicate that it has been selected.

 ##### Highlight On
 ![Generic HMI](assets/ford_sync3_soft_button_highlight_on.png)